junxit/us-congress-code/title-06/chapter-1/sec-195b.md

 # § 195b.
 National Biosurveillance Integration Center

-- **(a)** *Establishment* The Secretary shall establish, operate, and maintain a National Biosurveillance Integration Center (referred to in this section as the “NBIC”), which shall be headed by a Directing Officer, under an office or directorate of the Department that is in existence as of August 3, 2007.
+- **(a)** *Establishment* The Secretary, acting through the Assistant Secretary for the Countering Weapons of Mass Destruction Office, shall establish, operate, and maintain a National Biosurveillance Integration Center (referred to in this section as the “NBIC”), which shall be headed by a Directing Officer, under an office or directorate of the Department that is in existence as of August 3, 2007.
 - **(b)** *Primary mission* The primary mission of the NBIC is to—
   - **(1)** enhance the capability of the Federal Government to—
     - **(A)** rapidly identify, characterize, localize, and track a biological event of national concern by integrating and analyzing data relating to human health, animal, plant, food, and environmental monitoring systems (both national and international); and